OlatunjiYso/algorizms/README.md

 #### algorizms
-A Gallery of Algorithm question solve dusing different Patterns.
+A Gallery of Algorithm question solved using different Patterns.